01rfcberlin/robocup-blockly/README.md

-# Blockly robot soccer webapp
+# Blockly robot soccer web app

-A webapp based on [Blockly](https://developers.google.com/blockly/) and React to teach the basics of coding and developing robots.
+A web app based on [Blockly](https://developers.google.com/blockly/) and React to teach the basics of coding and developing robots.
-The theme of the webapp is the [RoboCup Humanoid League](https://www.robocup.org/leagues/3), in which robots play soccer autonomously.
+The theme of the web app is the [RoboCup Humanoid League](https://www.robocup.org/leagues/3), in which robots play soccer autonomously.
-This webapp was developed in the context of the [GirlsDay](https://girls-day.de), which is a Germany-wide event which promotes male-dominated jobs to young women, and where we used this webapp to make our work on robots more approachable for the young women.
+This web app was developed in the context of the [GirlsDay](https://girls-day.de), which is a Germany-wide event which promotes male-dominated jobs to young women, and where we used this web app to make our work on robots more approachable for the young women.

 For the live version, go to: https://01.rfc-berlin.de/girlsday/